dipy/dipy/doc/faq.rst

   Image coordinates have positive integer values and represent the centres
   $(i, j, k)$ of the voxels.
-There is an affine transform (stored in the nifti file) that takes the image coordinates and transforms them to millimeter (mm) in real world space.
+There is an affine transform (stored in the nifti file) that takes the image coordinates and transforms them into millimeter (mm) in real world space.
 World coordinates have floating point precision and your dataset has 3 real dimensions e.g. $(x, y, z)$.